 Not everyone can be the life of the party.
 Not everyone wants to be.
 There are many advantages to being an introvert.
 If you’ve ever wished you were more outgoing, reconsider.
 While most people consider introversion a disadvantage, introverts have unique skills that make them invaluable to the world, employers, friends, and family.
 Embrace your introversion as a “superpower.”

 An introvert is often more focused on his thoughts than his surroundings.
 Meanwhile, those chatty extroverts engage more actively with their environment at the expense of self-awareness.
 Depending on the situation, there are advantages and disadvantages to each.

-- Introverts can charge their own batteries.
+- Introverts can charge their batteries.
 An introvert can recharge while sitting home alone on the couch, just spending a little quiet time alone.
 In contrast, extroverts need to be with others to regain their energy.

 - Introverts notice things.
 Being on the outside of the hustle and bustle provides a unique perspective and the opportunity to make valuable observations.
-These observations are especially helpful for creative tasks and solving challenges.
-The majority of the most noteworthy scientists, inventors, musicians, artists, and writers have been introverted.
+These observations are helpful for creative tasks and solving challenges.
+The majority of the most noteworthy scientists, inventors, musicians, artists, and writers have all been introverted.

-- Some of the most influential people to walk the Earth have been very introverted.
+- Introverts are powerful.
+Consider a few famous introverts: Abraham Lincoln, Bill Gates, Eleanor Roosevelt, Warren Buffett, Mahatma Gandhi, Albert Einstein, and Oprah.
+Some of the most influential people to walk the Earth have been very introverted.
 You could be part of this group!

 - Introverts are great friends.
-Although introverts may have a smaller number of friends, their friendships are closer and more meaningful.
+Although introverts may have fewer friends, their friendships are closer and more meaningful.
+For this reason, introverts have other things on their minds besides casual relationships.
+For them having a few good friends is enough.
 In contrast, while the extroverts might appear to have 100 friends, how many of those relationships are close?

 Be Your Introverted Self